Determination of Material Stresses from Strain Measurements

 In the elastic deformation range of materials the methods of calculating the material stresses from the measured strains are based on Hooke's Law.
 In its simplest form Hooke's Law is:

-σ = ε ⋅ Ε
+σ= ε ⋅ Ε

-σ = material stress [N/mm2]
+σ= material stress [N/mm2]

 ε= strain [m/m]

-Ε = modulus of elasticity, i.e. Young’s modulus [N/mm2]
+Ε= modulus of elasticity, i.e. Young’s modulus [N/mm2]

 This version of Hooke's Law only applies to the uniaxial stress state.
 Biaxial and multiaxial stress states require extended versions.

-Preload or also residual stress conditions can only be measured if interference with the object is allowed, e.g. making a small drill hole.
+Preload or also residual stress conditions can only be measured if interference with the object is allowed e.g., making a small drill hole.

-In the transverse direction (90° direction) there is no material stress present despite the measurable strain (transverse contraction, transverse dilation).
+In the transverse direction (90° direction), there is no material stress present despite the measurable strain (transverse contraction, transverse dilation).

 Therefore, for reliable results the active direction of the force must be known and the strain must be measured in this direction.
-If this direction is unknown or only known approximately, then the measurements and their evaluation should be carried out with the biaxial stress state with unknown principal directions.
+If this direction is unknown or only known approximately, then the measurements and their evaluation should be carried out with the biaxial stress state in unknown principal directions.

-In problems in experimental stress analysis the uniaxial stress state is more the exception rather than the rule.
-The biaxial stress state is met far more often and its determination should not be undertaken with the simple method used for the uniaxial stress state; this would lead to significant errors.
+In problems in experimental stress analysis, the uniaxial stress state is more the exception rather than the rule.
+The biaxial stress state is met far more often, and its determination should not be undertaken with the simple method used for the uniaxial stress state; this would lead to significant errors.

-For a plane stress condition the extreme normal stresses σ1 and σ2 occur in the perpendicular directions 1 and 2.
+For a plane stress condition, the extreme normal stresses σ1 and σ2 occur in the perpendicular directions 1 and 2.
 The stresses σ1 and σ2 are termed the principal stresses and similarly the directions 1 and 2 are the principal directions of the stress state.
-If the principal normal stresses and their active directions are known, then the biaxial stress condition is unambiguously defined.
+If the principal normal stresses and their active directions are known, the biaxial stress condition is unambiguously defined.

-Known principal directions of stress are found, for example, on the surface of a round cylindrical vessel under internal pressure, on a shaft loaded with pure torsion and in an area away from the edges on a bent plate.
+Known principal directions of stress are found, for example, on the surface of a round cylindrical vessel under internal pressure, on a shaft loaded with pure torsion, and in an area away from the edges, on a bent plate.